sisjosex/phpadmin/README.md

 phpadmin
 ========

-Nice and easy admin for build backend/frontend
+Nice and easy admin for generate backend and implement frontend side also.